rodriguezmeza/NagBody_pkg/Readmes/additional_libs/Readme-Install_cfitsio.txt

 Also note that in the file "$NAGBODYDIR/env_config/nagbodyrc", this environment variables were already defined and the first time you install a NagBody code this file is included in the profile files.
 So this step could   not be necessary.

-3. Define the following environment variables:
+3. Could be necessary to define the following environment variables:

 For a standard Linux and Mac OS X: export CC=gcc